M-Kerr/pybind11_bazel_embed_test/README.txt

-Simply spins up the python interpreter within C++, using Pybind11 and Bazel
+Simply spins up the python interpreter within C++, using a pybind11_bazel target in Pybind11_bazel

 bazel run //...